 Monitors budgetary expenditures to ensure conformance to amounts specified for contract tasks.

-Projects contract costs for each Park District; inputs data into the computer to generate spreadsheets to establish the final projected amount of the contract.
+Projects contract costs for each site; inputs data into the computer to generate spreadsheets to establish the final projected amount of the contract.

 Prepares contract documentation such as contract specifications, bid forms, billing forms, permits and various correspondences for supervisor's approval; tracks and maintains status of invoices for each site.

 Conducts training sessions in "green industry" practices and techniques for seasonal employees, community groups and the general public.

 Inspects trees for signs of proper maintenance and care; diagnoses tree diseases, pests and environmental stresses; determines sites and species for tree planting requests; performs hazardous tree evaluations for tree removal requests; performs block inspections for inventory purposes; enters inventory data into database.

 Receives and reviews requests for tree services; enters relevant data in tree manager database; inspects trees for planting, removal, pruning and spraying; recommends permit issuance to arborist.